btholt/intermediate-react-v6/lessons/04-rscs-with-nextjs/B-server-components.md

 - We've built this to essentially the user is always logged in as user 1, brian.
 Feel free afterwards to add your own auth and make it a full-fledged app.
 [Neon Auth][neon] (which I helped build!) and [Clerk][clerk] are two great options here.
 - It's an async function
 - We're able to use the SQLite driver which is server-only normally
-- Again, we don't have to say `"use server";` because it's assumed that any componet without "use client" is a server component
+- Again, we don't have to say `"use server";` because it's assumed that any component without "use client" is a server component
 - Make sure to check out the network traffic!
 It's cool to see all the React Flight protocol stuff in action!

 [neon]: https://neon.tech/blog/neon-auth-is-here-get-authentication-in-a-couple-of-clicks